 (Research steps) This chapter describes the development process of the GPU-based cardiac cell simulation software.
 The focus is on enabling multi-sample simulations, where each cardiac cell model is simulated in parallel.
 Additionally, this chapter will briefly explain how ordinary differential equations (ODEs) in the cell models are solved within this framework.
 The goal is to ensure that researchers or software engineers can follow the steps, to replicate the parallelisation process and build their own GPU-based multi-sample simulation platforms.

 (CellML for this research) This research leverages the flexibility provided by the CellML platform, an XML-based language designed to represent and share mathematical models of biological cells [9].
 CellML ensures standardisation across models, enabling translation into various programming languages [10].
 It also includes models converted from the Systems Biology Markup Language (SBML), enhancing accessibility for researchers [11-12].
-This study utilises three cell models: O’Hara-Rudy 2011 [13], O’Hara-Rudy 2017 [14], and ToR-ORd [15], demonstrating the platform's versatility in supporting diverse simulations.
+This study utilises three cell models: O’Hara et al. 2011 (ORd 2011) [13], Dutta et al. 2017 (CiPAORdv1.0)[14], and ToR-ORd [15], demonstrating the platform's versatility in supporting diverse simulations.

 (Modification from standard CellML code) Once cell model file is acquired in C or C++ format, conversion in terms of GPU memory adjustment and offsetting is needed.
 CUDA-based application heavily depends on how data is transferred between the host in the central processing unit (CPU) and device (GPU), as well as how it is organized within the GPU's memory.